Robstaa/overtime-project/README.md

 ## TODO
 - Find a solution to fix the capybara click_button bug
+- Refactor hardcoded "AdminUser" with an instance method in a controller
 #
 Following the Professional Ruby on Rails tutorial on udemy by Jordan Hudgens